 Staff Groups A, B, C, D, and E as per the Bournemouth University National Mental Capacity Act Competency Framework.

-Level 2 staff and above (ref: NHS Intercollegiate document 2018 - Adult Safeguarding: Roles and Competencies For Healthcare Staff): All practitioners who have regular contact with patients, their families or carers, or the public.
+Level 2 staff and above (ref: NHS Intercollegiate document 2018 - Adult Safeguarding: Roles and Competencies For Healthcare Staff).

-This 2 half days virtual training course aims to give participants an overall understanding of how the Deprivation of Liberty Safeguards (“DoLS”) apply to their day-to-day work settings.
+This course aims to give participants an overall understanding of how the Deprivation of Liberty Safeguards (“DoLS”) apply to their day-to-day work settings.

 Following the completion of this course, participants will have:

-- Gained understanding of a range of judgements that have been made by the Court of Protection in relation to DoLS, in particular the “Neary” and “Bournewood” cases
+- Improved knowledge and understanding of a range of judgements that have been made by the Court of Protection in relation to DoLS, in particular the “Neary” and “Bournewood” cases;

-- Gained knowledge how the Supreme Court rulings of March 2014 in the “Cheshire West” and “MIG and MEG” cases have changed our understanding of what constitutes a “deprivation of liberty”
+- Improved knowledge and understanding of how the Supreme Court rulings of March 2014 in the “Cheshire West” and “MIG and MEG” cases have changed our understanding of what constitutes a “deprivation of liberty”;

-- Improved their understanding of how DoLS protects the Human Rights of the service user, as well as the professionalism and integrity of the worker
+- Improved knowledge and understanding of how DoLS protects the Human Rights of the service user, as well as the professionalism and integrity of the worker;

-- Gained the knowledge and the confidence to explain the difference between restriction of liberty and deprivation of liberty
+- Improved knowledge and confidence to explain the difference between restriction of liberty and deprivation of liberty;

-- Gained knowledge on what are the six Qualifying Requirements of a DoLS application, and the skill to distinguish between an Urgent Authorisation and a Standard Authorisation
+- Improved knowledge about the six qualifying requirements of a DoLS application, and the skill to distinguish between an Urgent Authorisation and a Standard Authorisation;

-- Gained understanding of the functions of the Independent Mental Capacity Advocate, Best Interest Assessor, Supervisory Body and the person’s Representative in the DoLS process
+- Improved understanding of the functions of the Independent Mental Capacity Advocate, Best Interest Assessor, Supervisory Body and the person’s Representative in the DoLS process;

-- Gained the skill to complete the relevant paperwork to make an application to the local authority for authorisation to deprive a person of their liberty (applicable to residents in care homes and patients in hospital settings)
+- Developed skills to complete the relevant paperwork to make an application to the local authority for authorisation to deprive a person of their liberty (applicable to residents in care homes and patients in hospital settings);

-- Gained the skill to complete the relevant paperwork to make an application directly to the Court of Protection for authorisation to deprive a person of their liberty (applicable to people who live in supported living, Shared Lives, sheltered housing and their own homes)
+- Improved skill to complete the relevant paperwork to make an application directly to the Court of Protection for authorisation to deprive a person of their liberty (applicable to people who live in supported living, Shared Lives, sheltered housing and their own homes).

-- Participants must have attended Safeguarding Awareness and Mental Capacity Act training prior to attending this course.
-The refresher session should be attended instead if already having a good understanding of DoLs.
+- Participants must have attended Safeguarding Awareness and Mental Capacity Act training prior to attending this course;